ovh/docs/pages/web/hosting/ssl_on_webhosting/guide.en-gb.md

 - a paid SSL certificate ([available as an option with compatible Web Hosting plans](https://www.ovh.co.uk/ssl/){.external})
 - importing an SSL certificate ordered from another provider

-To start activating your certificate, log in to the [OVH Control Panel](https://www.ovh.com/auth/?action=gotomanager){.external}, select the tab [WebCloud](https://www.ovh.com/manager/web/){.external}, click `Web Hosting`{.action} in the services bar on the left-hand side, then select the plan concerned.
+To start activating your certificate, log in to the [OVHcloud Web Control Panel](https://www.ovh.com/auth/?action=gotomanager){.external}, select the tab [Web Cloud](https://www.ovh.com/manager/web/){.external}, click `Hosting Plans`{.action} in the services bar on the left-hand side, then select the plan concerned.
 Click on the `General information`{.action} tab.
 Beneath ‘SSL certificate’, the word ‘No’ should be visible, showing that no SSL certificates have been set up on your Web Hosting plan.
+> [!primary]
+>
+> Before you configure this step, make sure that the previous step [Activate an SSL certificate on a multisite](https://docs.ovh.com/gb/en/hosting/ssl-certificates-on-web-hosting-plans/#activate-an-ssl-certificate-on-a-multisite){.external} was done correctly - at least one domain must have the SSL option `Enabled`{.action} or in the status `To generate`{.action} to successfully activate the Let's Encrypt SSL certificate.
+> This information does not apply if you select `Paid certificate`{.action} or `Import your own certificate`{.action}.
+>

 Click on the three dots next to ‘SSL certificate’, then `Order an SSL certificate`{.action}.

 If the word ‘Yes’ is visible, this means that an SSL certificate has already been set up on the Web Hosting plan.
 As a result, you will not be able to order another certificate while the existing one is set up.